Close up of a man's feet

 How to Restore Your Arch

 Charcot foot is very serious at any stage and can have potentially permanent consequences.
 The bone breakdown deforms the foot, and puts you at risk for life-threatening infections.
 Left untreated, your foot might have to be amputated.
 All of this can be prevented, however, by taking care of the problem right away.
-Dr. Sanjay Patel will examine your lower limbs to determine the extent of the damage and look for infections.
+Our team will examine your lower limbs to determine the extent of the damage and look for infections.
 Our team will probably need diagnostic images to see your bones more clearly.
 Then we’ll help you move forward with treatment.

 Conservative methods are usually tried first.
 Your foot will need to be casted so the bones can heal properly, and you won’t be able to put any weight on that limb for several weeks.
 Most likely you’ll need to have the cast or special boot changed periodically to make sure the bones set correctly and to accommodate a decrease in swelling.
 Any ulcers or infections will be addressed as well.
 Once your bones are healed, you’ll need to wear special shoes that protect and support your fragile feet to prevent the problem from recurring.
 Advanced cases with serious deformities might need a surgery to reconstruct the foot before spending time in a cast to recover.